Combat-Craft/NOVA/README.md

 `killall -9 gazebo gzserver gzclient`

+Going forward:
-Going forward: All goals fail.
+- All NAV2 goals fail.
 We need to fix this.
 Your input is needed!
+- The GPS simulation is not publishing any data.
+Why is that?

 Please continue with the ROS2 and Nav2 tutorials here